Polyglot-K0/Noob_Rust/guessing_game/README.md

 // This is done explicitly into scope with the 'use' statement
 // in Rust - variables are immutable by default

-use std::io;
+// we need to import the input/output library in order to use its modules use std::io;

 fn main() {